 - Pros: good selection of new movies, nice user interface, easy to earn credits

-- Cons: no mobile apps, no search, TV selection is lacking, access to web history required to earn quickly
+- Cons: no streaming on mobile, TV selection is lacking, access to web history required to earn quickly

 If you don’t mind giving your complete and undivided attention to viewing some ads, then go ahead and get HitBliss and watch some free movies.
 I know I will be.
 Also check out other ways to watch free movies and TV shows here at bitWHICH.